 then with probability at least $1-O(n^{-10})$,

-\end{corollary} The following observations are useful to note. \begin{enumerate} \item When $M > 0$, Corollary \ref{cor:l2} states that for $\delta = \Theta(T^{2/3})$, if $n, T$ are large enough, then w.h.p $\norm{\piest-\pistar}_2 = O(T^{-1/3})$.
-This matches the rate for the pointwise risk for estimating univariate Lipschitz functions (see for e.g. \cite[Theorem 1.3.1]{nemirovski2000topics}).
+\end{corollary} The following observations are useful to note. \begin{enumerate} \item When $M > 0$, Corollary \ref{cor:l2} states that for $\delta = \Theta(T^{2/3})$, if $n, T$ are large enough (thus ensuring that all the stated conditions are satisfied)), then w.h.p $\norm{\piest-\pistar}_2 = O(T^{-1/3})$.
+This matches the rate for the pointwise risk for estimating univariate Lipschitz functions (see for e.g. \citep[Theorem 1.3.1]{nemirovski2000topics}).

 \item If $M = 0$ then $\delta = T$ which makes sense since $y^{*}_{ij}(t)$ is a constant function for each $i \neq j$.
 Indeed, the problem is then the same as the setting where the comparison graph is $\cup_{t' \in \calT} G_{t'}$, and we observe (a potentially different number of) i.i.d pairwise outcomes for each given edge in this graph.
 In this case, the corollary states that provided $T$ is large enough, the $\ell_2$ error is $\lesssim \frac{b^{9/2}(t)}{\sqrt{L n \pmin T}}$.
-This is logically faster than the $T^{-1/3}$ nonparametric rate, and is analogous to the optimal $\ell_2$ bound for Erd\"os Renyi graphs in the static setting (see \cite[Theorem 9]{Chen_2019}).
+This is logically faster than the $T^{-1/3}$ nonparametric rate, and is analogous to the optimal $\ell_2$ bound for Erd\"os Renyi graphs in the static setting (see \citep[Theorem 9]{Chen_2019}).

 \end{enumerate}